Open - Limited Services / Capacity

-For more than four decades, the José Martí Cultural Center has been a center of activity, albeit one that’s already in the center of a bustling area.
-Just a few steps from the major intersection of Reforma with the Avenida Hidalgo, and atop the Metro Hidalgo station, there simply no better place for a community center.
-It’s practically in the Alameda Central , and the José Martí Cultural Center runs an ongoing program of activities: music like jazz and blues, a harmonica festival, neighborhood fairs, film screenings, and poetry.
+For more than four decades, the José Martí Cultural Center has been the center of activity, although it is already in the center of a bustling area.
+Just a few steps from the intersection of Reforma and Avenida Hildalgo, and at the top of the Hidalgo Metro station, there simply is no better place for a community center.
+It is practically in the Alameda Central , and the Centro Cultural Martí Cultural has a continuous program of activities: music such as jazz and blues, a harmonica festival, neighborhood fairs, film screenings and poetry.

-Opened in 1976, the space provides a much needed international presences with a focus on Latin American peoples.
+Opened in 1976, the space provides a much needed international presence with a focus on Latin American peoples.

-José Julián Martí Pérez was a Cuban activist, poet, philosopher, journalist, and publisher.
-Today, he’s a national hero in Cuba for the role he played in liberating the country from Spanish rule.
-He’s also an important figure in the always heady world of Latin American literature.
+Jose Julian Marti Perez was a Cuban activist, poet, philosopher, journalist, and publisher.
+Today, he is a national hero in Cuba for the role he played in liberating the country from Spanish rule.
+He is also an important figure in the always intoxicating world of Latin American literature.

-Today’s José Martí Cultural Center includes a library, theater, art alley and gallery and events tend to be packed.
-The program, which can be checked on the Facebook Page, often includes events that spill well out of the building itself, and trips to the center are often combined with a trip the nearby Diego Rivera Mural Museum, the Museum of Popular Art, the Alamadea Art Laboratory and of course,to the Alameda itself.
-Lots of people will visit simply to see the outstanding mural, Canto a Martí (Song to Martí), in the rear of the main salon.
+Today the José Martí Cultural Center includes a library, theater, art alley, and gallery and events tend to be packed.
+The program, which can be reviewed on the Facebook page, often includes events that spill out of the building itself and commonly trips downtown are combined with a trip to the nearby Diego Rivera Mural Museum, the Museum of Popular Art, el The Laboratorio Arte Alameda and of course, Alameda itself.
+Many people will visit it simply to see the incredible mural, Canto a Martí (Song to Martí), at the back of the main hall.